 Maybe I’ll write an essay about the rewind function.
 Maybe.

 When it comes to World 1-1 for Super Mario Bros however, rewind isn’t the issue, or the topic.
-What I want to talk about is 19 coins.
+What I want to write about is 19 coins.

-I’ve played Super Mario games since I was a kid, and I’m still playing them as I am slowly working through Super Mario Odyssey and Super Mario Deluxe.
-I played Super Mario Sunshine for the GameCube and Super Mario 64 on my friend's Nintendo 64.
+I’ve played Super Mario games since I was a kid, and I’m still playing them; as of this writing I am slowly working through Super Mario Odyssey and Super Mario Deluxe.
+I played Super Mario Sunshine for the Nintendo GameCube and Super Mario 64 on my friend's Nintendo 64.
 I wanted that last game but I could never find a copy that was cheap enough for my parents to buy it for me.
-I had their SNEs though and I played a lot, and I mean a LOT of Super Mario.
-I won’t say that I could play World 1-1 in my sleep or with my eyes closed, but I could probably hold a pretty absorbing conversation with a significant other at least.
-That level, when I play, is like muscle memory.
+I had their SNEs though, and I played a lot, and I mean a LOT of Super Mario.
+I won’t say that I could play World 1-1 in my sleep or with my eyes closed, because those are cliches, but I believe I could probably hold a pretty absorbing conversation with a significant other about the layout and structure of the level at least.
+Or I could write a whole dang essay about it.
+This familiarity is best expressed simply: when I play World 1-1, it’s like muscle memory.

 While I was writing this essay, because I don’t know what else to call this thing/writing-project, and “article” sounds way too charitable, I did a little bit of research and I found a really great (actual)article about World 1-1 written by Paul Tamburro called The Perfect Level: How Super Mario Bros and ‘World 1-1’ Changed Everything.
 You can read the whole essay here and I would definitely recommend it if you have a free moment.
 And maybe go here to read my last essay about Final Fantasy 16, you know, if you want to, or if you’re not too busy.
 Tamburro in my opinion does a fantastic job of explaining why World 1-1 is so important from a narrative and technical aspect.

 And because I loved his essay so much, I’ll share a quote directly from it.
-He says:
+He writes:

 The first rule that World 1-1 presents to the player is that progress is only achievable by moving right.
 Though future 2D Mario games would allow the player to go back on themselves, in Super Mario Bros the boundaries of the screen provides an invisible wall that prevents them from moving left, instantly indicating that there is only one way to go if you want to make it to the end of the game.